Kampfkarren/selene/docs/src/lints/mismatched_arg_count.md

 This lint does not handle too few arguments being passed, as this is commonly inferred as passing `nil`.
 For example, `foo(1)` could be used when meaning `foo(1, nil)`.

-If a defined function is reassigned anywhere in the program, it will not trigger the lint.
-This is because static analysis can no longer tell which definition is the right one in the given context.
-Take the example:
+If a defined function is reassigned anywhere in the program, it will try to match the best possible overlap.
+Take this example:

 ```lua
 local function foo(a, b, c)
     print("a")